-(a) The World Trade Organization Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement),

-(b) The Patent Cooperation Treaty of June 19, 1970, as amended by the Washington Act of 2001,

-(c) The Paris Convention of March 20, 1883, for the Protection of Industrial Property, as amended by the Stockholm Convention of 1967,

-(d) Berne Convention for the Protection of Literary and Artistic Works of September 9, 1886, as amended by the Paris Act of 1971,

-(e) WIPO Convention on Performances and Phonograms of December 20, 1996,

-(f) WIPO Treaty on Copyright of December 20, 1996,

-(g) Budapest Treaty on the International Recognition of the Deposit of Micro-organisms for the Purposes of Patent Proceedings of April 28, 1977,

-(h) International Union for the Protection of New Varieties of Plants of 1991, and

-(i) The Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired or Otherwise Print Disabled.

-Article 10.5.
+(a) The World Trade Organization Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement). (b) The Patent Cooperation Treaty of June 19, 1970, as amended by the Washington Act of 2001.
+The Paris Convention of March 20, 1883 for the Protection of Industrial Property, as amended by the Stockholm Convention of (c) 1967 Berne Convention for the Protection of Literary and Artistic Works of September 9, 1886, as amended by the Paris Act of 1971; WIPO Convention (d) on Performances and Phonograms of December 20, 1996. (e) WIPO Treaty on Copyright of December 20, 1996. (f) Budapest Treaty on the International Recognition of the Deposit of Micro-organisms for the Purposes of Patent Proceedings of April 28, (g) 1977.
+International Union for the Protection of New Varieties of Plants of 1991; and (h) (i) The Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired or Otherwise Print Disable d.

 Intellectual Property and Public Health

-1. A Party may, in adopting or amending its laws and regulations, adopt measures necessary for the protection of human health and nutrition, and the promotion of public health in sectors of vital importance for social, economic, and technological development, provided that such measures are compatible with the provisions of this Chapter.

-2. The Parties call for the importance of taking into account the principles set forth in the Declaration on TRIPS and Public Health adopted on November 14, 2001 (hereinafter referred to as the "Doha Declaration") by the Ministerial Conference of the World Trade Organization and affirm that the provisions of this Chapter are without prejudice to the Doha Declaration.
+- 1 A Party may, in adopting or amending its laws and regulations, adopt measures necessary for the protection of human health and nutrition. and the promotion of public health in sectors of vital importance for social, economic and technological development, provided that such measures are compatible with the provisions of this Chapter. - The Parties call for the importance of taking into account the principles set forth in the Declaration on TRIPS and Public Health adopted on November 14, 2001 (hereinafter referred to as the "Doha Declaration") by the Ministerial Conference of the World Trade Organization and affirm that the provisions of this Chapter are without prejudice to the Doha Declaration.

-Article 10.6.
-Treatment of Nationals
+Treatment of

+Nationals